 There are plenty of fantastic must-visit places inside Olympic National Park.
 Here are just a few of them.

-With a stunning vantage point overlooking the Olympic mountains, this visitor center offers a park movie, information, a gift shop and snack bar, restrooms, and ranger-led hikes.
+With a stunning vantage point overlooking the Olympic mountains, the Hurricane Ridge visitor center offers a park movie, information, a gift shop and snack bar, restrooms, and ranger-led hikes.
 The area has numerous picnic tables and trails, as well.

-Open daily in summer and Friday through Sunday in the off-season, this center provides information on the rain forests throughout the park, along with self-guided nature trails.
+Open daily in summer and Friday through Sunday in the off-season, the Hoh Rain Forest visitor center provides information on the rain forests throughout the park, along with self-guided nature trails.

 Find your way to the Ozette region of the park by following Hoho-Ozette Road from Highway 112.
 Here travelers will discover the still waters of Lake Ozette and plenty of history dating back more than 2,000 years.

 The Ozette Loop Trail will take hikers along the coast in solitude, with three-mile boardwalks where migrating whales and seals can be viewed.

 Accessed directly from Highway 101, visitors can hike and camp along this southwest portion of Olympic National Park.
 Birds like bald eagles and gulls are popular here, and hikers will find starfish and anemone in tidal pools along the way.